jimmy6616/Ethos-RFStatus/Readme.md

 # Ethos RFStatus LUA Script

-Installation
+## Installation

-As part of the RFSuite installation above the RFStatus Widget is installed at the same time and is ready for configuration.
+As part of the RFSuite installation detailed above the RFStatus Widget is installed in the background and is ready for configuration.

-Before proceeding please ensure the Heli, RX and fbl are powered on and connected to your Ethos transmitter, At this point please ensure you have the full list of Telemetry sensors showing in the Model\Telemetry screen.
+Before proceeding please ensure the Heli, RX and fbl are powered on and connected to your Ethos transmitter, At this point please ensure you have the full list of Telemetry sensors showing in the Model\Telemetry screen. -- PLEASE REMOVE THE BLADES --

 Ethos Screen Setup